hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 description: Introduction to Hazelcast Jet SQL features.
 ---

-The Hazelcast Jet SQL service executes distributed SQL statements over Hazelcast collections and external data sets.
+The Hazelcast Jet SQL service executes distributed SQL statements over Hazelcast IMaps and external data sets.

 It allows you to create a Jet processing job using the familiar SQL language.